YannDubs/Neural-Process-Family/jupyter/text/CNPFs_sketch.md

 name: AttnCNP_rbf_extrap_text
 alt: extrapolation of AttnCNP on GPs with RBF kernel
 ---
 Extrapolation (red dashes) of posterior predictive of AttnCNPs (Blue) and the oracle GP (Green) with RBF kernel.
+Left of the red vertical line is the training range, everything to the right is the "extrapolation range".
 ```

 {numref}`AttnCNP_rbf_extrap_text` clearly shows that the AttnCNP breaks as soon as the context set contains observations from outside the training range.